metamorph-inc/openmeta-mms/docs/source/reference_execution/visualizer/uncertainty_quantification.rst

 Weighting Tab Variable Plots
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The plots for each of the variables are display immediately to the right
+The plots for each of the variables are displayed immediately to the right
-or the variable options.
+of the variable options.
 Below is a legend for the plots; the default
 color for each element is listed in parentheses.

 -  **Plot Frame:** This will be 'Yellow' for 'Inputs' and 'Blue' for